-Table 450-5 Nonexclusive Submittals List Submittals Level of Review Submittal Schedule Section Reference Plant Inventory 4 2 1 Prior to ground disturbing activities DR 450.2.3 Updated Plant Inventories 4 2 1 15 Business Days after parcels become available for Developer's use DR 450.2.3 Salvage Operation Plan 4 2 1 At the same time as the submittal of the Plant Inventory DR 450.2.4 Updated Salvage Operation Plan 4 2 1 At the same time as the submittal of each updated Plant Inventory DR 450.2.4 Noxious and Invasive Species Control Plan 4 2 1 15 Business Days prior to any ground disturbance DR 450.2.5 Updated Noxious and Invasive Species Control Plan 4 2 1 No later than 10 Business Days after the submittal of each updated Plant Inventory DR 450.2.5 Plating Report 4 2 1 At the same time as the first Initial Design Submittal of any landscape Submittal DR 450.2.6 Aesthetics and Landscape Master Plan 4 2 1 Prior to the Design Kickoff meeting.
+Table 450-5 Nonexclusive Submittals List Submittals Level of Review Number Hardcopies of Copies Electronic Submittal Schedule Section Reference Plant Inventory 4 2 1 Prior to ground disturbing activities DR 450.2.3 Updated Plant Inventories 4 2 1 15 Business Days after parcels become available for Developer's use DR 450.2.3 Salvage Operation Plan 4 2 1 At the same time as the submittal of the Plant Inventory DR 450.2.4 Updated Salvage Operation Plan 4 2 1 At the same time as the submittal of each updated Plant Inventory DR 450.2.4 Noxious and Invasive Species Control Plan 4 2 1 15 Business Days prior to any ground disturbance DR 450.2.5 Updated Noxious and Invasive Species Control Plan 4 2 1 No later than 10 Business Days after the submittal of each updated Plant Inventory DR 450.2.5 Plating Report 4 2 1 At the same time as the first Initial Design Submittal of any landscape Submittal DR 450.2.6 Aesthetics and Landscape Master Plan 4 2 1 Prior to the Design Kickoff meeting.
 DR 450.2.7

-Table 450-5 Nonexclusive Submittals List Submittals Level of Level of Number of Copies Submittal Section Submittais Review Hardcopies Electronic Schedule Reference Visual Analysis 4 2 1 After the Design Kickoff meeting and prior to submitting a planting Initial Design Submittal DR 450.2.8 Initial Irrigation Water Use and Conservation Plan 4 2 1 At the same time as the first Initial Design Submittal of any landscape Submittal DR 450.3.3.1 Final Irrigation Water Use and Conservation Plan 4 2 1 At the same time as the Final Design Submittal for any landscaping Submittal DR 450.3.3.1 Aesthetics and Landscape Plans 4 2 1 As determined by Developer DR 450.3.5 Levels of Review • • • •
+Table 450-5 Nonexclusive Submittals List Submittals Level of of Copies Submittal Section Review Hardcopies Electronic Schedule Reference Visual Analysis 4 2 1 After the Design Kickoff meeting and prior to submitting a planting Initial Design Submittal DR 450.2.8 Initial Irrigation Water Use and Conservation Plan 4 2 1 At the same time as the first Initial Design Submittal of any landscape Submittal DR 450.3.3.1 Final Irrigation Water Use and Conservation Plan 4 2 1 At the same time as the Final Design Submittal for any landscaping Submittal DR 450.3.3.1 Aesthetics and Landscape Plans 4 2 1 As determined by Developer DR 450.3.5

-1. Sole discretion or absolute discretion approval (Section 3.1.3.1 of the Agreement)

-5. Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement)
+- 1. Sole discretion or absolute discretion approval (Section 3.1.3.1 of the Agreement) - 2.
+Good faith discretion approval (Section 3.1.3.2 of the Agreement) - 3.
+Reasonableness approval (Section 3.1.4.2 of the Agreement) - 4.
+Review and comment (Section 3.1.5 of the Agreement) - 5.
+Submit/receive and file or comment/no hold point (Section 3.1.6 of the Agreement)